Declaration of Corporate Management (§§ 289f, 315d HGB)

 - Non-disclosure and protection of intellectual property and business secrets; and

-- The duty to report upon the suspicion of an infringement of the Code of Conduct (whistle-blowing), except for France where such whistle-blowing will be considered in combination with the roll-out of the electronic Compliance Training.
+- The duty to report upon the suspicion of an infringement of the Code of Conduct (whistle-blowing).

 Evotec does not tolerate any violation of applicable laws or internal policies.

-The Code of Conduct is published on the Evotec website (www.evotec.com) in the Investor Relations section.
+The Code of Conduct is published on the Evotec website (www.evotec.com) in the Invest section.

-The Compliance Programme of Evotec AG is overseen by the Company’s Compliance Officer, functioning as an independent and objective body that reviews and evaluates compliance issues/concerns within the organisation and is regularly trained via a group-wide (except France) electronic Compliance Training tailored to the specific compliance issues and associated risks at the Company.
+The Compliance Programme of Evotec AG is overseen by the Company’s Compliance Officer, functioning as an independent and objective body that reviews and evaluates compliance issues/concerns within the organisation and is regularly trained via a group-wide electronic Compliance Training or face-to-face trainings for the Aptuit entities tailored to the specific compliance issues and associated risks at the Company.
 The aim is to maintain permanent compliance awareness within all areas of Evotec’s business to ensure that any decision is in line with Evotec’s compliance best practices and to mitigate compliance risks.
 Said training is mandatory for all board members and other employees.
 The Company’s Compliance Officer monitors the participation in the training at regular intervals.

 The Compliance Office helps to communicate the values underlying the Code of Conduct and anchor them firmly in the Group.
 It ensures Group-wide implementation of the Compliance Programme.

 Another important aspect of accountability and transparency is a mechanism to enable all Evotec employees to voice concerns in a responsible and effective manner.
 Suspected compliance violations can be reported to an employee’s responsible line manager, the Company’s Compliance Officer or may also be reported to a worldwide compliance (whistle-blowing) hotline which is available 24 hours a day, 7 days a week.
-The latter can also be done anonymously, except for France where such whistle-blowing will be considered in combination with the roll-out of the electronic Compliance Training.
-In 2017, no reports via the central compliance hotline were registered.
+The latter can also be done anonymously.
+In 2018, no reports via the central compliance hotline were registered.
+For the Aptuit entities, it is planned to be integrated in such compliance hotline in 2019.

 Evotec also complies with the financial market rules.
 The Company maintains an ad hoc Committee, which consists of the Chief Financial Officer, the General Counsel, the Head of Investor Relations and the assistant to the Board.
 This committee examines the ad hoc relevance of insider information and ensures that Evotec complies with the law.